 Note: This same program will take place April 22 at the Rampart Campus Room, W-101, 10-11:30 a.m. but will not be open to the community because space is limited.
 Lunch will be provided after the program at both locations.

-Pikes Peak Community College, in its 43rd year of operation, is a two-year college offering associate’s degrees and various certifications in career and technical fields.
-With four campuses, three military education centers in El Paso County and more than 200 programs of study, PPCC serves approximately 22,000 students annually.
+Pikes Peak Community College, in its 45th year of operation, is a two-year college offering 175 associate degrees and various certifications in career and technical fields.
+With four campuses and two military education centers in El Paso County, PPCC serves approximately 22,000 students annually.